Particle Acceleration by Magnetic Reconnection: Discussion and Conclusions

-It has been also shown that the acceleration within reconnection sites (especially in the presence of turbulence) works both, in collisional and collisionless environments.
-The acceleration by magnetic reconnection in the 2D MHD regime \cite{kowal11, kowal12} successfully reproduces the results obtained with more complex (collisionless) 2D PIC codes (e.g. \cite{drake10, drake12}).
+It has been also shown that the acceleration within fast reconnection sites works both, in collisionless and collisional (especially in the presence of turbulence) environments.
+The acceleration by magnetic reconnection in the 2D collisional MHD regime \cite{kowal11, kowal12} successfully reproduces the results obtained with (collisionless) 2D PIC codes (e.g. \cite{drake10, drake12}).
 This proved that the acceleration in reconnection regions is a universal process which is not determined by details of the plasma physics or kinetic effects.
 However, in the collisional case, only the injected particles with Larmor radii near the MHD scales are effectively accelerated.
 This injection problem can be solved using hybrid codes able to resolve both the kinetic and the MHD scales.

-It should be noted that \cite{onofri06} also investigated particle acceleration in MHD reconnection regimes.
-However, they concluded that MHD should not be a good approximation to describe the process of acceleration by reconnection.
+It should be noticed that \cite{onofri06} also investigated particle acceleration in MHD reconnection regimes.
+However, they concluded that MHD would not be a good approximation to describe the process of acceleration by reconnection.
 This is because their 3D numerical simulations were performed in a fully resistive MHD regime.
 Therefore, they obtained an efficient particle acceleration due to the high electric field induced by the resistivity term only (see Eq.
 11) and an absorption of most of the available magnetic energy by the electrons in a very small fraction of the characteristic time of the MHD simulation.
 This led them to conclude that resistive MHD codes are unable to represent the full extent of particle acceleration in 3D reconnection.
 KGL11 and KGL12 \cite{kowal11, kowal12} on the other hand, explored particle acceleration in a nearly ideal MHD regime where only small numerical resistivity was present.
-In this case, the contribution of a resistivity induced electric field is negligible when compared to the advection component, namely, the electric field resulting from the plasma motion in the magnetized medium, $\vc{E} = - q \vc{v} \times \vc{B}$.
+In this case, the contribution of a resistivity induced electric field is negligible when compared to the advection component, namely, the electric field resulting from the plasma motion in the magnetized medium, $- \vc{v} \times \vc{B}$.